Skip to content

 Bottom Line

 The best hostel in Lisbon depends on your traveler type.
-For overall quality, pick Yes!
+For overall quality: Yes!
 Lisbon.
-For solo travelers, Goodmorning Solo Traveller.
-For family-style atmosphere, Home Lisbon.
-For design and quiet, Lisbon Destination or Lookout.
-For party energy, GSpot.
-For digital nomads, Selina or Lookout.
+For solo travelers: Goodmorning Solo Traveller.
+For atmosphere and food: Home Lisbon.
+For design and quiet: Lisbon Destination or Lookout.
+For party energy: GSpot.
+For digital nomads: Selina or Lookout.
 Book 2–6 weeks ahead in season, read recent reviews specifically for noise and breakfast quality, and bring earplugs no matter where you stay.

 Continue planning with our Where to Stay in Lisbon pillar guide, our best hotels in Lisbon guide, our Alfama neighborhood guide, and our Bairro Alto & Chiado guide.